 How big should I go?
 What type of implant is right for my body?
 These are just two important questions you will ask when planning your breast augmentation.
 Let's walk you through the things to consider when choosing your breast implant size.

 Your body is the most important factor when you consider implant size.
 Every woman has a different body type, so just because your friend looks amazing with 350cc high-profile implants does not mean that size will look the same on you.

-Plastic surgeons use a set of breast measurements to help you find implants that are the right dimension for your body.
-Too big can be a factor in complications, too small can give you a look you do not desire.
-The most important measurement taken will be your BWD, also referred to as base width diameter.
+Plastic surgeons use a set of breast measurements to help you find implants that are right for your body.
+Implants that are too big can be a factor in complications, too small may not give you the look you desire.
+The most important measurement taken will be your BWD—breast width diameter.
 This measurement is taken with a set of calipers.
-It measures the width of your breasts and is used to guide the diameter measurement of the implants you choose.
-Other measurements may include the notch of your collar bone to nipple.
+It measures the width of your breasts and is used to determine the diameter of your breast implants.
+Other measurements can be taken too, including the distance from the notch of your collar bone to nipple.

 There are several options for imaging software like the Axis 3D Imaging and Vectra 3D XT.
-New software and imaging technology becomes available regularly, so check with your surgeon’s office to see what imaging software they may have available for your consultation.
+New software and imaging technology becomes available regularly, so check with your surgeon’s office to see what imaging software they have available for your consultation.